cran/MacBehaviour/README.md

 <div id="model-parameters" class="section level3">

-3. **Model Parameters**
+<em>**3.3 Model Parameters**</em>

-The model parameters are configured to guide the behaviour of the model during the experiment in the "preCheck" function:
+The model parameters are configured to guide the behaviour of the model during the experiment in the "preCheck" function(for HuggingFace models see <a href = "https://huggingface.co/docs/huggingface_hub/main/en/package_reference/inference_client#huggingface_hub.InferenceClient.chat_completion">here</a>; for OpenAI models, please see <a href = "https://platform.openai.com/docs/api-reference/chat/create">here</a>):